-The GIPS standards require that gross-of-fees returns reflect the deduction of transaction costs and net-of-fees returns reflect the deduction of transaction costs and investment management fees.
+The GIPS standards require that gross-of-fees returns reflect the deduction of transaction costs and that net-of-fees returns reflect the deduction of transaction costs and investment management fees.
 However, unlike traditional investment management fees that are typically charged as a percentage of the value of a portfolio's assets, investment management fees and related costs for an asset owner may be determined differently.

 Asset owners typically incur a wide variety of costs and expenses that are related either directly or indirectly to the management of the assets, as follows:

 Externally managed pooled funds: The values of externally managed pooled funds are typically net of imbedded investment management fees.
 In some instances, assets owners may pay investment management fees for the management of pooled funds that are not imbedded in the value of the pooled funds.
-Consistent with the Guidance Statement on CFA Institute GIPS Guidance Statement on the Application of the GIPS standards to Asset Owners 12

-Alternative Investments Strategies and Structures, investment management fees paid through such funds or on behalf of such funds must be deducted when calculating grossof fees returns, net-of-external-costs-only returns (as described below), and net-of-fees returns.
+Consistent with the Guidance Statement on Alternative Investment Strategies and Structures, investment management fees paid through such funds or on behalf of such funds must be deducted when calculating gross-of fees returns, net-of-external-costs-only returns (as described below), and net-of-fees returns.